-Professor Wing-Wah Chan
+Professor Wing-Wah CHAN, JP

 Prof. Chan is a music educator, composer and conductor.
 He was the first Resident Composer of the Hong Kong Philharmonic Orchestra.
 Seven of his eight Symphonies were published on CD by Hugo Productions performed by the Russian Philharmonic Orchestra and Voronezh State Symphony Orchestra in Russia, the Hong Kong Philharmonic Orchestra, Hong Kong Sinfonietta and the Hong Kong Chinese Orchestra.
 His over 200 compositions ranges from western and Chinese orchestral and chamber works to choral music, hymns and children songs.
 Some of his music scores were published locally and internationally including the People’s Music Publishing in Beijing.